Writing Evaluations¶

 script manually) - Configure HolmesGPT to connect to the cluster (via kubectl and any other relevant toolsets)

-- Enable the auto generation of mock files by setting
+- Enable the auto generation of mock files by using the

 Step 4: Run the Test¶